flocto/flocto.github.io-archive/content/writeups/2023/UIUCTF/UIUCTF-Writeups.md

 ```
 Following the logic, we see that each splits each segment again into individual letters, then checks to see if the letters are in `0123456789ABCDFGHJKLMNPQRSTUWXYZ`.
 If any are not, it throws an error.

-The next part calls `inline_F9` on each segment, which then calls `inline_F15` on each letter in each segment. `inline_F15` just returns the index of the letter in the previously establish alphabet, so this entire process just maps all the letters to their respective indices:
+The next part calls `inline_F9` on each segment, which then calls `inline_F15` on each letter in each segment. `inline_F15` just returns the index of the letter in the previously established alphabet, so this entire process just maps all the letters to their respective indices:
 ```
  326:     CALL {G5}."map"(CLOSURE(inline_F9))
 ...